-Topics in Early Childhood Education - 1-3 Credits
+Topics in Early Childhood Education - 1-3 Credits As announced.
+(Course may be repeated for credit.)

 ECONOMICS (ECON)

 Survey of Economics - 3 Credits

 Recommended for non-business majors only

 This course will develop students' economics literacy and teaches students how economics relates to everyday life of individuals, businesses, and society in general.
 The course will also introduce students to the roles different levels of governments play in influencing the economy.
 At the conclusion of the course, students will be able to identify economic causes for various political and societal problems at national and international levels and have a better understanding of everyday economic issues that are reported in media and public forums.